 Cloud infrastructure has become the backbone of modern business.
 From internal operations to customer-facing services, platforms like AWS, Azure and Google Cloud support the systems we rely on every day.
-But what happens when one of these providers experiences a major outage?
+But what happens when one of these providers experience a major outage?

 The impact can be immediate and far-reaching.
 Services stall, teams scramble, and customers start asking questions.
 While these events are rare, they’re not unheard of—and when they do happen, they can be business-critical.